tonyvict/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.

+**Q**: Is there an undo command?
+**A**: Currently, ClassRosterPro does not support an undo function.
+Please use commands with care, especially delete and clear.

+**Q**: What happens if I forget to include a compulsory field when adding a student?
+**A**: ClassRosterPro will show an error message explaining which field is missing and the correct format for the add command.

+**Q**: Can I use the same tag for multiple students?
+**A**: Yes!
+That's the main purpose of tags.
+You can use the filter command to find all students with a specific tag.

+**Q**: Can I see my teaching schedule for the week?
+**A**: Currently, you need to check each student individually using the open command.
+Future versions may include a calendar view.

+**Q**: Why can't I see all the details for a student?
+**A**: Student cards start in a collapsed state to save space.
+Use the open INDEX command to expand a student's card and view all their details.

 --------------------------------------------------------------------------------------------------------------------